A/B testing FAQ

 I selected an x/y split, but that isn’t reflected in the searches/users for each variant.
 Why?

 If you selected an x/y split and it isn’t reflected in the searches or users for each variant, investigate further.
 For example:

 - Your variant search may be performing much worse than expected, and your users are struggling to find things.

 - Unexpected traffic, like a bot, may be affecting the A/B test.
-Turn off A/B testing before looking for unexpected traffic: set
+Make sure you turn off A/B testing before looking for such unexpected traffic by setting

 How are user requests split between variants?